 Previous children and schools projects at PLOT 22:

 Nature's Nippers is an outdoor group for parents and pre-school children.
 It was started in 2012 in response to interest from parents we connected with through the local Children's Centre.
-Although there are no sessions running currently (we are continuing to explore how to resource them sustainably) you can read what happened when we met every month from January - December 2013 in the lovely diary we made: Nature's Nippers – a year at PLOT 22 and view photos of all our other sessions over on our flickr gallery.
+You can read what happened when we met every month from January - December 2013 in the lovely diary we made: Nature's Nippers – a year at PLOT 22 and view photos of all our other sessions over on our flickr gallery.
 Here's a taster:

 In 2015 the sessions were hosted by parents and carers Ellie, Mami, Becky and Laetitia.
 They approached the Healthy Neighbourhood Fund for a grant and this enabled us to hold 4 further taster sessions in 2016.
 This short video was made during these sessions:

 During the fine weather of July and August 2011, seven groups of young people came to learn how to cook authentic Thai cuisine from Yoong Romchai, chef and founder of Hungry Monkey.
 Working outdoors, we harvested, prepared and then cooked vegetables and herbs Thai-style, filling this quiet allotment garden with the exotic smells and flavours of Thailand.
 You can read our story of working with Yoong here Thai Food at PLOT 22.
 These sessions were funded by the Hedgecock Bequest Fund.

 An Adventure at PLOT 22 with Portslade Infant Eco Warriors

 Children grow and plants grow.
 But did you know that ideas can grow too?
 This story is about helping ideas grow into real things we can share with others.
 Read what happened here: An Adventure at PLOT 22 with Portslade Infant Eco Warriors.
 This project was funded by People Can (formerly The Scarman Trust).